john-waczak/citationAnalyzer/readme.txt

-This code works using the Selenium Browser to scrape webpages.
-For the necessary package requirements, see requirements.txt.

-Selenium can be installed from the command line via pip.
-To make sure the python package can control the web browser, we need to download the chrome webdriver which can be found here: https://sites.google.com/a/chromium.org/chromedriver/downloads
+This code scrapes information from Google Scholar by utilizing the python package Selenium.
+To run the code, make sure you have a copy of Google Chrome on your machine.
+Then install the necessary requirements via pip using requirements.txt.